NHLI-Respiratory-Epi/drug-codelist-creation/README.md

       - Define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) **✱**

 - *Why is this proactive action for 4b) helpful?*
-    - Overall, this helps the codelist stay modifiable.
+    - Helps the codelist stay modifiable.

 - *When do we use 4b)?*
     - Analysis stage = If you have drug covariates, overlaps in class could present collinearity so you may exclude certain drug codes with overlap.
 (This depends on the size and nature of the codelist itself)